 Add a resistor to protect the LED

 Purple wires soldered to the provided pads for speaker.
-Firebox glow wires soldered to the +VE and FWD pads on the board - we are
+Firebox glow wires soldered to the +VE and FWD pads on the board - we

-gives the random flicker lighting effect.
+non-directional and gives the random flicker lighting effect.

 Route the purple speaker wires forward in the provided channeling and solder up to the speaker.
-Cab detailing goes back on to secure
+Cab detailing goes back on to

-everything in place and MX658 decoder is plugged in.
+secure everything in place and MX658 decoder is plugged in.

-Prepare the men for work (by chopping off their legs!) and choose positions carefully to locate them - test with the body of the loco
+Prepare the men for work (by chopping off their legs!) and choose positions carefully to locate them - test with the body of

-otherwise their arms may snag going back on!
+the loco otherwise their arms may snag going back on!